Why is Scrum so much fun? Part 3: The Feedback System

 Feedback is a decisive aspect of human interactions.
-Be it in education, in games, in management, in design or in interpersonal relationships, the way we communicate to people if they have met our expectations can have a strong impact on their future behaviours.
+Be it in education, games, management, design or in interpersonal relationships, the way we communicate to people if they have met our expectations can have a strong impact on their future behaviours.
 Well-designed feedback loops are thus crucial for crafted experiences, and one of the main reasons behind the success of Scrum as a method.

 What makes a good feedback system?